 Structure: This small group will have just nine gatherings, no longer than 90 minutes each.
 A goal for these sessions is to chart a way to empower people to create such a small group study.

 • The first two sessions.
 We will re-examine cosmological models of the universe (2 weeks).

 • The 3rd and 4th sessions: We will explore various ways of approaching an understanding of the finite-infinite relation.

 • The 5th and 6th sessions: We will explore a rather different understanding of light, a light that permeates and defines every notation and all of space and time.

 • The 7th and 8th sessions.
-We will explore the challenges to our understanding of space and time.
+We will explore the challenges to our understanding of basic concepts like space and time.
 Both become finite and transaction oriented.

 • The final session: Beyond the summaries, we will be searching for answers to the question, “What do we do now?”

 Basic goals: The first goal of this group will be to open the door to a very simple orientation to science and faith that (1) works with science and mathematics and (2) allows for religious beliefs.
 The next goal is to explore the entry points between the finite and infinite.
 Another goal is to explore the physics, philosophy, and psychology of light.
 If we have even limited success, we’ll begin to shrink space and time and open up an intimacy with the universe.